Keyboard Bumps

 15 Years of Web Development

 In 2007, I was in the journalism program at the University of North Texas, and I started exploring Python and the Django project, a web framework developed at a newspaper.
-I found data-driven journalism to be an exciting intersection of computer science and traditional journalism, and I used Python to process data for articles I was tasked with writing and Django to present the data.
+I found data-driven journalism to be an exciting intersection of computer science and traditional journalism, and I used Python and Django to process and present data for the articles I was tasked with writing.

 In August of that year, I got my first paid gig for web development.
 A local business needed a way to process a spreadsheet of inventory into individual pages so people could browse what equipment they had for sale.